juliabiro/expander/README.md

 Example:
 ```
-$ expander map "apple-23-z" --abbrevations example_mapping
+$ expander map --expressions "apple-23-z" --abbrevations example_mapping
 ```

 The program will print the generated abbreviations list.
-If you want to, you can save the generated list to a file and use it later for expansion, by specifying the `--generated-congfig` flag or setting the `EXPANDER_GENERATED_CONF` environment variable.
+If you want to, you can save the generated list to a file and use it later for expansion, by specifying the `--generated-config` flag or setting the `EXPANDER_GENERATED_CONF` environment variable.

 #### How is the abbreviations mapping used?